34th Street station (SEPTA Metro): History

-The PRT announced a project to bury the elevated tracks between 23rd to 46th streets in the 1920s.
+The PRT announced a project to bury the elevated tracks between 23rd and 46th streets in the 1920s.
 The tunnel from 23rd to 32nd streets was completed by 1933, but construction on the remaining segment was put on hiatus due to the Great Depression and World War II.
 The PRT went bankrupt in 1939 and was reorganized as the PTC, which began building the rest of the tunnel in 1947.